 - The headphone jack in the Cruiser has been known to malfunction.

-- While the model is compact, the vinyl records can get damaged as the lid can’t be pushed back far enough and some customers have reported the lid coming in contact with the underside of the vinyl record.
+- While the model is compact, the vinyl records can get damaged as the lid can’t be pushed back far enough.
+Some customers have reported the lid coming in contact with the underside of the vinyl record.

 Crosley Voyager vs. Cruiser Comparison